pswnr9/Java-Final-Project-/second.md

 Java:  In java, the ‘new’ keyword is followed by a call to a constructor.
 This call initializes the new object.

 ~~~~
-//creates a new Animals object instance
+/*creates a new Animals object instance*/
 Animals dog = new Animals();
 ~~~~